 Usually, e-commerce companies send about 3-4 emails between February 1st and February 12th.
 On these days, your subscribers’ inboxes will be overloaded with commercial emails, so to stand out from the crowd, you can send your campaign before these dates – then your emails are more likely to be noticed.

 For example, this email from QALO was sent at the beginning of January.
-It’s a wiser decision that you think!
+It’s a wiser decision than you might think.
 Since the email is only announcing new holiday goodies, both sending a message that early and not revealing a lot except for a few mysterious lines of copy and a blurred picture sparkles just the right amount of curiosity.

 Starting Valentine’s Day email marketing campaigns early makes even more sense for online stores.
-Deliveries, even within one city, take time, and it would be so sad to get a V-Day gift for your partner on February 16th!
+Even local deliveries take time, and no one wants a Valentine’s gift to arrive on February 16.
 So, warning your customers and persuading them to order early is not just marketing — it’s a good shopper experience.
 Take inspiration from In Good Taste — because their Valentine’s Day email definitely is 😉

 A common email segmentation tip for Valentine’s Day email marketing is to use gender-based segmentation.
 For example, if you’re selling loungewear and lingerie, this is the kind of content you’d send to men.